Meet the Designer-Artist

 Describe your artistic style.

-Micro-macramé is an art form akin to sculpture because it is three-dimensional.
-The work plane evolves under my fingers from the cords, netting, and the knots, which are formed into a desired shape.
+In my work, I combine various techniques: seed bead weaving, embroidery, wire, and fiber.
+I started with micro-macrame and then learned various other beading techniques mostly from books and online resources.
+My jewelry is an art form akin to sculpture because it is three-dimensional.
+The work plane evolves under my fingers from the beads, thread, cords, netting, and wire, which are formed into a desired shape.
 I use silk, nylon, hemp, and cotton thread combined with a variety of semi-precious stones and beads.

 What inspires you as a designer-artist?

-I know what influences me: the work of other beaders and macramé artists, such as Tatiana Van Iten, Joan Michaels Paque, Fran Stone, and Diane Fitzgerald and the desire to feel like a princess.
-Yes, it sounds childish, but when I hear compliments from friends about my necklaces, I feel special, and this is probably what drives my desire to create yet another piece.
+I love to travel and always visit a bead store wherever I go.
+You can read about bead stores in the countries I visited, such as Australia, Portugal, Spain, France, Mexico, and Brazil in my blog (http://meh-crame.blogspot.com/).
+I draw inspiration from various cultures, nature, and people I meet.
+It sounds childish, but when I hear compliments from friends about my necklaces, I feel special, and this is probably what drives my desire to create yet another piece.
 It is similar to creating an alternate reality filled with beauty and perfection.

 What materials do you most enjoy working with?

 Share Your Background

 When and how did you begin making jewelry/beading?

 I learned macramé in the 80s and enjoy micro-macramé and beading as a hobby.
 I work with disadvantaged children and see a lot of unhappiness in their lives.
 My beading is meant to counterbalance the misery and grief in this world.

 Who introduced you to beading?

 I am a speech therapist, but I took some art classes for fun.